Pelosi says agreement on revamped NAFTA ‘imminent’

 WASHINGTON (AP) — House Speaker Nancy Pelosi says she wants to see Congress pass President Donald Trump’s revamped North American free trade deal this year.

-In a news conference Thursday, the California Democrat said an agreement on the pact is “imminent.’’
+In a news conference Thursday, the California Democrat said an agreement on the pact is “imminent.”

 The United States, Mexico and Canada last year agreed to replace the 25-year-old North American Free Trade Agreement with a new version designed to encourage more investment in factories and jobs in the U.S.